 Week 4: July 6 – 10 ~ Music and Strings Camp

-Music camp will be taught by the chorus and orchestra teacher at UPWS, Mr. Miguel Garcia, and will feature a fun variety of singing, rhythm exercises, instrument making, and an introduction to percussion.
-Students will have many opportunities to learn, play, sing, and perform joyful music of all types for each other.
+Music camp will be taught by chorus and orchestra teacher, Miguel Garcia, and will feature a fun variety of singing, rhythm exercises, instrument making, and an introduction to percussion.
+Students will have many opportunities to learn, play, sing, and perform music of all types for each other.
 At the end of the week, children will have the opportunity to perform what they have learned in a concert.
 All ages are welcome.

-Strings camp will take place the second half of the camp day, from 1pm until 3pm, and will be led by Mr. Garcia and cellist Allegra Montonari.
-Students that come in the morning will be apart of music camp.
+Strings camp will take place the second half of the camp day, from noon (pack a lunch) until 3pm, and will be led by Mr. Garcia and cellist Allegra Montonari.
+Students that come in the morning will be in music camp.

 Strings Camp will feature an exciting variety of composition, performance, and chamber music.
 We will work on technique, sound production, and the art of playing together.
 At the end of the week, there will be an orchestra performance at lunchtime.
 Students with a minimum of one year of experience with violin, viola, or cello are welcome to attend.

 Week 5: July 13 – 17 ~ Handwork and Felting

 UPWS handwork and woodwork teacher, Ms. Leidy, will lead an introductory felting and handwork camp.
 Campers will learn how to arm knit, crochet, and felt small treasures that they will bring home.
 All experience levels are welcome.